webpack/webpack/README.md

  // default: 0
  // only process file in seperate process if more or equal loaders applied to the file.

+ amd: { jQuery: true },
+ // default: {}
+ // specify the value of require.amd and define.amd

  profile: true,
  // default: false
  // capture timings for the build.